 The baseball roots in Guelph run deeply into the inner recesses of the community’s rich sporting history, a history that spans a century and a half.

-The Silvercreeks baseball name is also prominently there to see, borrowed from the legacy of renowned and respected brewery owner George Sleeman, aka a former mayor and distinguished sportsman with a passion for the game of baseball.
+The Silvercreeks baseball name is also prominently there to see, borrowed from the legacy of renowned and respected brewery owner George Sleeman, aka a former mayor and distinguished sportsman who was dubbed the father of professional baseball in Canada.

-Since the past 100 years have come and gone, Guelph junior ball teams have been christened with a multiplicity of names that range from the simple Leaflets, the quizzical Projoys on through to Royal City Optimists jr. Royals and a just plain Royals.
+Since the past 150 years have come and gone, Guelph junior ball teams have been christened with a multiplicity of names that range from the simple Leaflets, the quizzical Projoys on through to Royal City Optimists JR. Royals and a just plain Royals.

 In 1999, Walter McGregor and Billy Craven resurrected the Silvercreeks name in an effort to give the team a more positive identity of its own rather than just plain Royals sobriquet shared by most Guelph Teams.
 It also allowed them a share of the legacy left by the Silvercreeks of a storied past.